 One day you might be advising an entrepreneur on a new start up.
 Another you’re facilitating a fundraising on the financial markets.
 Whatever the challenge, Lexis+ Corporate is the place to start.

-This week's edition of Corporate weekly highlights includes news of the FCA publishing the UK Stewardship Code 2026, launching of a consultation on...
+This week's edition of Corporate weekly highlights includes news of the government publishing a policy paper in support of its Modern Industrial...

 Separate legal personality and the corporate veilCorporate legal personality—the Salomon principleA properly formed registered company is a separate...